Wanda McKay: Early years

 McKay was born as Dorothy Quackenbush in Portland, Oregon, but her family later moved to Fort Worth in Texas.
 After moving to New York she became a model and her image was used to promote Chesterfield cigarettes.

 In 1938, McKay represented Trans World Airlines, for which she worked as a hostess, in a beauty competition at the Birmingham Air Show.
 She won, being voted "Miss American Aviation".

 Career

 By 1939 McKay had moved into films after being given a contract by Paramount Pictures.
 Initially she made small uncredited appearances before going on to starring roles as a leading lady in many B Movies during the 1940s, working in particular at studios such as PRC and Monogram Pictures.
-Film worked dried up for her in the 1950s, and she appeared on television and in a minor role in The Merry Widow (1952).
+Film work dried up for her in the 1950s, and she appeared on television and in a minor role in The Merry Widow (1952).
 Her last film appearance was a small uncredited part in Ten Thousand Bedrooms (1957).
+She also appeared in an episode of the TV show, The Lone Ranger in 1951 titled Trouble at Black Rock.